-- A. The purpose of these regulations is to provide for the safety and welfare of students, employees, visitors and guests, and to provide for the control of traffic and parking. - B. It shall be a violation to commit any act prohibited by these regulations or fail to do any act required by these regulations.
+A. The purpose of these regulations is to provide for the safety and welfare of students, employees, visitors and guests, and to provide for the control of traffic and parking.

-- 1. Vehicles operated or parked on the campus must comply with all State laws, and the Parking and Traffic Rules and Regulations of the District. - 2.
+- B. It shall be a violation to commit any act prohibited by these regulations or fail to do any act required by these regulations. - 1.
+Vehicles operated or parked on the campus must comply with all State laws, and the Parking and Traffic Rules and Regulations of the District. - 2.
 All vehicles operated are expected to exercise due caution on all parts of the campus with particular regard for the safety of pedestrians.
 The speed limit is 15 miles per hour on all campus roads unless otherwise posted.
 Slow to 10 miles per hour or slower at crosswalks, buildings and parking lot entrances, in parking lots, or other congested areas. - 3.
 The operation of a vehicle shall be restricted to the campus drives, streets, and parking lots. - 4.
-No person shall fail or refuse to comply with any lawful order or direction of anyone with the authority to direct, control and regulate traffic. - 5.
-The driver of any vehicle involved in a collision shall immediately stop at the scene of such accident or collision, and by the quickest means of communication report such accident or collision to the COM Police Department at Ext.
+No person shall fail or refuse to comply with any lawful order or direction of anyone with the authority to direct, control and regulate traffic. - The driver of any vehicle involved in a collision shall immediately stop at the scene of such accident or collision, and by the quickest means of communication report such accident or collision to the COM Police Department at Ext.
 8403. - 6.
-All vehicles are required to stop completely at each stop sign and then proceed cautiously. - 7.
-No operator of a vehicle shall drive beyond a barricaded area or where prohibited by temporary or permanent signs, and no operator or person shall remove such barricade or sign. - 8.
-No person in control or possession of a motor vehicle shall bring the same to a sudden start or stop in a parking lot or street or accelerate or race the motor so as to cause loud noise calculated to disturb the person or persons present. - 9.
-No person in control or possession of a motor vehicle equipped with audio equipment shall play such device(s) to the extent that such sounds are disruptive to the environment of the campus. - 10.
-The operator of a vehicle shall yield the right of way to pedestrians in crosswalks.
+All vehicles are required to stop completely at each stop sign and then proceed cautiously. - No operator of a vehicle shall drive beyond a barricaded area or where prohibited by temporary or permanent signs, and no operator or person shall remove such barricade or sign. - No person in control or possession of a motor vehicle shall bring the same to a sudden start or stop in a parking lot or street or accelerate or race the motor so as to cause loud noise calculated to disturb the person or persons present.